prabhu43/cka-exam/artifacts/section-3/03-service.md

   - port named `http` with protocol `TCP`
     - you can do a DNS SRV query for `_http._tcp.my-service.my-ns` to discover the port number for "http", as well as the IP address
 - Kubernetes DNS server is the only way to access ExternalName Services
+- FQDN: <svcname>.<namespace>.svc.<cluster_domain>
+- cluster domain: default is `cluster.local`
+  - can be found at `networking.dnsDomain` in kubeadm config map

 ### Headless Services
 - set `.spec.clusterIP` to `None`
 - no loadbalancing and no single service IP
+  - can do client side loadbalancing (will get IPs of all pods behind it)
 - kube-proxy does not handle these Services
 - `with selectors`: endpoints controller creates Endpoints records in the API, and modifies the DNS configuration to return records (addresses) that point directly to the Pods backing the Service
 - `without selectors`: endpoints controller does not create Endpoints records